rails/rails/guides/source/action_mailer_basics.md

 ### Adding Attachments

-Action Mailer makes it very easy to add attachments.
+Action Mailer makes it very easy to add attachments with the [attachments method](https://api.rubyonrails.org/classes/ActionMailer/Base.html#method-i-attachments).

 Pass the file name and content to Action Mailer and the [Mail gem](https://github.com/mikel/mail) will automatically guess the `mime_type`,